cultuurnet/uit-documentatie/content/json-ld/latest/events/update-publication-date.md

 **date in the future**

-In the example below, a date in the future is used, meaning that the event will not be published in the API until that date.
+In the example below, a date in the future is used, meaning that the event will not be published until that date.
 ```
 PUT https://io-test.uitdatabank.be/events/03116768-1abc-405a-93d7-ba6ede52fe09/available-from
 Content-Type: application/ld+json;domain-model=Publish